dvanmosselbeen/dvm-docs/OS/GNU-Linux/Debian/debian.md

 You can now enable Shared clipboard and Drag’n Drop support from the virtual machine settings `Storage` tab, enable 3D acceleration from the `Display` tab, create Shared folders, and more.

 ## The package manager

 You can easily manage your package with the `apt` tools, which is a collection of tools including `apt-get`, `apt-cache` etc.

-There's also `aptitude` which i strongly recommend but is not so user friendly at all.
-If you don't want to bother, `apt` is just fine and you don' need `aptitude`.
-Beside apt and aptitude, theirs a un numerous number of other applications, command line or with a graphical interface.
+There's also `aptitude` which I strongly recommend but is not so user-friendly at all.
+If you don't want to bother, `apt` is just fine, and you don't need `aptitude`.
+Beside `apt` and `aptitude`, theirs an un numerous number of other applications, command line or with a graphical interface like for example `synaptic`.

 ### The apt tools

-`apt-get` is the default package manager on Debian.
-There are other package managers available such as `aptitude` etc but in this section we will try to show you how much `apt` rules!
+`apt-get` is the default package manager on `Debian`.
+There are other package managers available such as `aptitude` etc. but in this section we will try to show you how much `apt` rules!

-Before searching or installing anything with `apt-get`, we need to retrieve it's new list of packages:
+Before searching or installing anything with `apt-get`, we need to retrieve its new list of packages:

 ```commandline
 apt-get update